PFGNet: A Fully Convolutional Frequency-Guided Peripheral Gating Network for Efficient Spatiotemporal Predictive Learning: Methodology

 This forms adaptive spatial band-pass filters that emphasize mid-frequency motion patterns while suppressing redundant low-frequency background and high-frequency noise.

-This formulation can be interpreted as a learnable {center–surround operation}: a large peripheral convolution captures broad contextual patterns, while a small central kernel suppresses redundant local responses.
+This formulation can be interpreted as a learnable center–surround operation: a large peripheral convolution captures broad contextual patterns, while a small central kernel suppresses redundant local responses.
 From a frequency-domain perspective, the kernel size determines the spectral selectivity: a large spatial kernel corresponds to a \emph{narrow, low-pass} response that preserves slowly varying background information, whereas a small kernel produces a \emph{broader, higher-pass} response that is more sensitive to local edges and noise.
 Subtracting the two thus removes overlapping low-frequency components while retaining their difference in the middle band.

 Formally, let \(H_{L_k}(\omega)\) and \(H_S(\omega)\) denote the frequency responses of the large and small kernels, both real-valued.
-Define \( H_k(\omega) = H_{L_k}(\omega) - \beta_k H_S(\omega). \) If there exist \(0 < r_1 < r_2 \le \pi\) such that \( H_{L_k}(\omega) > \beta_k H_S(\omega), \quad r_1 < \|\omega\| < r_2, \) and \( H_{L_k}(\omega) \le \beta_k H_S(\omega), \quad \text{otherwise}, \) then \(H_k(\omega)\) behaves as a \textbf{ring-shaped band-pass filter} that amplifies mid-frequency components
+Define \( H_k(\omega) = H_{L_k}(\omega) - \beta_k H_S(\omega). \) If there exist \(0 < r_1 < r_2 \le \pi\) such that \( H_{L_k}(\omega) > \beta_k H_S(\omega), \quad r_1 < \|\omega\| < r_2, \) and \( H_{L_k}(\omega) \le \beta_k H_S(\omega), \quad \text{otherwise}, \) then \(H_k(\omega)\) behaves as a \textbf{ring-shaped band-pass filter} that amplifies mid-frequency components:

 where \(\Omega_m = \{\omega : r_1 < \|\omega\| < r_2\}\).
 This property explains how learnable center suppression enables large-kernel convolutions to selectively enhance motion- or edge-relevant frequencies while filtering out static low-frequency backgrounds and high-frequency noise.
-A more detailed theoretical analysis is provided in the supplementary materials, where we show that \textbf{there always exists a coefficient $\beta$ such that the composite filter $H_k(\omega) = H_{L_k}(\omega) - \beta_k H_S(\omega)$ achieves a higher signal-to-noise ratio than $H_{L_k}(\omega)$ alone.}
+A more detailed theoretical analysis is provided in the supplementary material, where we show that, under mild conditions, \textbf{there exists a coefficient $\beta$ such that the composite filter $H_k(\omega)=H_{L_k}(\omega)-\beta_k H_S(\omega)$ achieves a higher signal-to-noise ratio than $H_{L_k}(\omega)$ alone.}